chunky-dev/docs/ChunkyDocs/docs/faq/troubleshooting.md

 ![Rare font corruption in jar files](../img/faq/unsupported_chunks_map_view.png)

 If you attempt to load an unsupported world in Chunky you may find that `Map View` displays the chunks as either an Ocean biome, if the `Scale` is set below 13, or as red X's.
 That means the world is not currently supported (in this version of Chunky).
 It is recommended to try updating Chunky, potentially to `Stable Snapshot` or `Snapshot` via `Release Channels` in the Launcher if the world is from a newer version of Minecraft.
-Otherwise please refer to the issue tracker or our Discord server.
+Otherwise, please refer to the issue tracker or our Discord server.

 ## Black blocks with a red X / Wrong Textures / Changing Texture Pack

-Chunky needs to load textures from a Minecraft installation or a resource pack, otherwise it uses its own built-in textures for the missing texutre.
+Chunky needs to load textures from a Minecraft installation or a resource pack, otherwise it uses its own built-in textures for the missing texture.

 If you get the wrong textures when you create a 3D scene, there are two things you can do: